 Dallas Museum of Art

 There are so many reasons to love this awe-inspiring art Dallas museum!
-It’s fully funded so they offer free admission, but ask that you do pre-reserve a ticket before you arrive.
+It’s fully funded so they offer free admission, but ask that you pre-reserve a ticket before you arrive.

-It combines a modern art museum with a permanent collection of European Art, Spanish Art, Asian Art, paintings and Permanent exhibits in addition to temporary exhibitions.
+It combines a modern art museum with a permanent collection of European Art, Spanish Art, Asian Art, paintings, and Permanent exhibits in addition to temporary exhibitions.

 Located directly in the Arts District and West End of Dallas with easy access to and from The Pearl Street/Arts District and St. Paul DART stations, it’s very easy to get to.
 You can combine your visit with the Nasher Sculpture Center with its own sculpture garden outside.